JensKrumsieck/AI-based-data-extraction-from-literature/workflows/README.md

 Some of the Workflows contained herein and described herafter are for the validation of data to circumvent the problem of the manual `fine_tune_model` step and also the `llm_extract_icasa` step which needs an API key to use the fine-tuned models on OpenAI Platform.
 The Results of the combination of those steps in `tune_and_use_llm_model` are stored in this repository at `/data/07_llm_output_json`.
 The `marker` step which converts PDFs to markdown is also not used in most of the executable steps as the PDFs are not part of this repository due to copyright limitations.
 Its output is located at `data/01_paper_to_md`.

+Example commands on how to execute are shown in `.github/workflows/check_executable.yaml` which is a GitHub Action that confirms those workflows are runnable.

 ## Main Workflow
 The main workflow file is located in this folder called `workflow.cwl` which represents a **non-executable** representation of the full pipeline including the beforementioned non-executable description of the `fine-tune_model` step.
 ```mermaid